-Hospital in-patient and out-patient services.
+- Hospital in-patient and out-patient services.

-Free consultancy services.
+- Free consultancy services.

-The services of a social worker.
+- The services of a social worker.

-Dental, Optical and Oral services.
+- Dental, optical and audiology services.

-Free Travel vouchers may be available to visit children with intellectual disabilty who are in residential centres or in hospital for comparatively long periods.
-Application should be be made to your local health board.
+These can usually be arranged through the hospital or your local public health nurse.
+Free travel vouchers may be available to visit children with intellectual disabilities who are in residential centres or in hospital for long periods of time.
+Application should be made through the HSE.

-Community Drugs Scheme
+Drugs Payment Scheme

 Non-medical card holders and people with conditions not covered by the Long Term Illness Scheme can use the Drugs Payment Scheme.
-Under the scheme, no individual or family unit pays more than XX euro per calendar month towards the cost of approved prescribed medicines.
+Under the scheme, no individual or family unit pays more than €80 per calendar month towards the cost of approved prescribed medicines.

 Domiciliary Care Allowance